 The Group's revenue was generated from two segments: (i) construction contracts, i.e. provision of construction and engineering services; and (ii) sales of building materials.
-The Group's total revenue increased by approximately HK\$25.6 million, or approximately 8.2%, from approximately HK\$311.8 million for the year ended 31 March 2021 to approximately HK\$337.4 million for the year ended 31 March 2022.
-Despite keen competition from competitors with aggressive pricing strategies, the Group kept its effort in securing several projects with considerable contract sum.
+The Group's total revenue decreased by approximately HK\$148.0 million, or approximately 43.9%, from approximately HK\$337.4 million for the year ended 31 March 2022 to approximately HK\$189.4 million for the year ended 31 March 2023.
+Owing to keen competition from competitors with aggressive pricing strategies and tightened budget from main developers, the average contract sum for newly awarded contracts decreased resulting in a drop in revenue.